Truck Stop Church (at least for a few minutes)

 Philippines Typhoon: Preparing to go

-by Kalie Lowrie on November 26, 2013 in disaster recovery
+by Kalie Lowrie on November 26, 2013 in uncategorized

 Our disaster assessment team of six leaves for the Philippines in four days to respond to the disaster that has affected so many following Typhoon Haiyan.
 Comprised of BGCT staff, disaster assessment "yellow caps" from Texas Baptist Men, and a Filipino pastor and his wife, we are all going with the hope of helping those in need.